 There are several versions of emergency contraception.
 How you get them falls into three categories.

 1. Only one emergency contraceptive drug is available without a prescription and with no age restrictions:

 Plan B One-Step.
-As of summer 2013, this drug should be in the family planning aisle of your pharmacy, along with the condoms.
+This drug should be in the family planning aisle of your pharmacy, along with the condoms.
 It comes as a single pill.
 Anyone should be able to buy it without a prescription.
 But your pharmacy may not sell it that way yet.
 “We anticipate the process will be gradual and hope to see it more widely available soon,” says Denise Bradley, vice president of corporate communications at Teva Pharmaceuticals, which makes Plan B One-Step.

 2. Several drugs are available without prescription but only to people age 17 and older:

 My Way and Next Choice One Dose.
 These are generic versions of the drug in Plan B One-Step, levonorgestrel.
 They come as a single pill.
 Both should be in the family planning aisle, but you'll have to show ID to buy them.
 If you're under 17, you'll need a prescription.

 Double-dose generic levonorgestrel.
 The double-dose just means it's two pills instead of one.
 Otherwise, it's the same as single-dose versions.
 Confusingly, double-dose levonorgestrel is still behind the pharmacy counter, not in the aisle.
 Why?
 It's what the FDA allows.
 Again, people under 17 need a prescription.

 3. Treatments that you can get only by prescription: